 - While configuring desktop pools, ensure that in Remote Settings, you set the Automatically log off after disconnect option to 1 or 2 minutes instead of immediately.

-- You can create pools in any folder in the Horizon server.
-Ensure that the admin user that you use to sync Horizon assignments to Workspace ONE Access has root level access so that all pools can be synced.
+- You can create pools in any access group in the Horizon environment.
+Ensure that the admin user account that you use to sync Horizon assignments to Workspace ONE Access has admin permissions on the Horizon root access group so that pools and resources from all access groups can be synced to Workspace ONE Access.

 - Extending the SAML metadata expiration period on the Horizon Connection Servers to 1 year is recommended.
 See Change the Expiration Period for Service Provider Metadata on View Connection Server for information.

 - If you integrate Horizon 7.13 or later versions with Workspace ONE Access, end users always see the option in Intelligent Hub to launch applications and desktops in a browser.
-However, if HTML Client is not installed on the Horizon Connection servers, browser launch fails.
-For Horizon 7.13 and later versions, you must install HTML Client on the Horizon Connection servers.
+However, if HTML Access is not installed on the Horizon Connection servers, browser launch fails.
+For Horizon 7.13 and later versions, you must install HTML Access on the Horizon Connection servers.
+See the VMware Horizon HTML Access documentation for information.